single bottom, Diamond & CBN Usage Principals

 Benefits of Flood Cooling:

-• 3.
+• check icon 3.
 Debris Removal: Flood cooling helps to wash away debris and swarf from the cutting area, preventing clogging and ensuring a clean surface for the tool to work on.

 Applications for Flood Cooling: